icebreakerone/ib1-technical-docs/docs/ops_guidelines/common_policies.md

 (Point 12) determining whether data should be made Open, Shared or Closed.
 In particular, The Data Sensitivity Classes are designed to provide further nuance to the category of Shared data - identifying three different classes in this space, with different sensitivity profiles.

-### Data sensitivity classes in the IB Trust Framework
+### Data sensitivity classes in the IB Trust Framework TODO fix this table

 +---------------------------+------------------------------------------------------------------------------+---------------------------------------------------------------+----------------------+------------------------+----------------------+
 | Data Class                | Description                                                                  | Example Datasets                                              | Personal Sensitivity | Commercial Sensitivity | Security Sensitivity |